tyrelh/personal-site-nextjs/posts/synology-nas-what-is-it.md

 title: "What is a Synology NAS?"
 date: "July 18, 2023"
 author: "Tyrel Delaney"
-excerpt: "I recently got a Synology NAS.
-What does that even mean?"
+excerpt: "I recently got myself a Synology NAS.
+What does that even mean?
+In this part one of two, I talk a bit about what a Synology NAS is.
+In part two, I'll talk about the cool things I do with mine."
-hero: "/images/posts/synology-ds416play.jpg"
+hero: "/images/posts/synology-nas.png"
 tags: "synology nas data-ownership hardware"
 ---